SafwenNaimi/Representation-Learning-for-Skeleton-Action-Recognition-with-Convolutional-Transformers-and-BYOL/README.md

 This repository complements our paper, providing a reference implementation of the method as described in the paper.
 Please contact the authors for enquiries regarding the code.

 # Dependencies
+We tested our code on the following environment.

+## CUDA 11.3
+python 3.8.10
+pytorch 1.12.0
+Install python libraries with: